Pranathi-Manusanipalli/BigDataPipelines/Assignment2/SentimentAPI-Flask-Part3/README.md

 # Sentiment Analysis Flask API:

-The main aim of this module is to download the trained tensorflow from s3 bucket and expose it as Flask API for inference.
+The main aim of this module is to download the trained tensorflow model from s3 bucket and expose it as Flask API for inference.

 ***Technical Requirements:***
 - Docker pre-installed